 There is also a fabulous landscape from the castle that is one of the must-dos of the place.
 A lot of people just come to the castle to see how beautiful this landscape is.
-Above the walls and towers the perspective to the city, the famous Alfama quarter, and the sea is breathtaking.
+Above the walls and towers the perspective of the city, the famous Alfama quarter, and the sea is breathtaking.
 You may spend hours watching this beauty, without noticing the time is passing, and that is something normal for the visitors.

 The castle is a masterpiece of architecture.
 There are several points in the castle that are unique to the building and you cannot see something like that anywhere else in the world.
 If you are fond of art, history, and architecture will definitely find something interesting in the castle as it has a lot of amazing things to offer.

-The castle and the hill it is built on it have seen some the most important historic events of the city and you can see some items related to them and to the history of the city in the museum located in the castle.
-As a stronghold and a royal palace with a long historic background there are several items you may love to pay a visit to.
+The castle and the hill it is built on it have seen some of the most important historic events of the city and you can see some items related to them and to the history of the city in the museum located in the castle.
+As a stronghold and a royal palace with a long historic background, there are several items you may love to pay a visit to.

 Stay tuned with us.